vehicle-AngLi/vehicle-AngLi.github.io/_pages/about.md

 News
 -------
+2026-02: Invited as reviewer in IEEE ITSC'2026

+2026-01: One paper was accepted at ICLR'26, Congratulations to Dr. Sixu LIN.

 2025-11：Invited as reviewer in IEEE Transactions on Consumer Electronics (JCR-Q1, SCIQ2)

-2025-11：Invited as reviewer in IEEE IV(2026).

-2025-08：One paper was published on T-ITS, Congratulations to Dr. Fanxun Wang!